Legal Introduction for Share Accommodation

 - House rules and any other relevant details

-Turning up to find your room has been given to someone else or finding out that your new flatmate has changed their mind (which could mean lost rent!) is a terribly frustrating experience.
+Turning up to find your room has been given to someone else or finding our that your new flatmate has changed their mind (which could mean lost rent!) is a terribly frustrating experience.

 Rent in share accommodation is most commonly paid via bank transfer or in cash.
-If you pay via cash make sure you get a receipt every time.
+If you pay via cash make sure you get a receipt every time (This can be as simple as an email or an SMS from your flatmates/landlord confirming they have received the money and what it is for).